 Give us a call (785-263-9930 or 866-314-4343) and we’ll exchange it for something else or refund the cost of the item.
 We don’t want anyone to keep a piece of our fabric that - for whatever reason - you’ll never use!
 You will be responsible for the return shipping and we will have to charge you shipping on the new piece being exchanged.

 No minimums for either individuals or for shops ordering from us.
 We try to make our fabrics available to anyone who wants them!

 We introduce new colors once a year, and at the present time we have 139 colors.

 Yes!
 We use our washing machine and hot water to wash the fabrics before they’re dyed and then again after the dyeing process.
 They are as washable as they can be!

 We sometimes get orders out the very next day.
 Sometimes it takes several days.
 It depends on several factors - what’s ordered, how much is ordered, where your color is on the dye schedule, show schedules, and what we have in stock (which changes all the time) at the moment.
-So we usually tell anyone ordering to allow up to 2 to 3 weeks.
+So we usually tell anyone ordering to allow up 3 to 4 weeks.
 If your order arrives sooner than that - HURRAH!!!!